tml/cadmus/src/Chapter-2/Part III: Buttons.md

 }
 ```

 Notice the `implements ActionListener`.
 Don't worry about that now.
 Just think of it as a different kind of `extends`.
-Rather than inheriting all the methods of the class in front of it, `implements` mean the class will contain the methods mandated by the thing in front of it.
+Rather than inheriting all the methods of the class in front of it, `implements` means that the class will contain the methods mandated by the thing in front of it.
 In this case it is the `actionPerformed()` method, which you do not call.
-By setting the ActionListener of `btn1` and `btn2` to `this` i.e. the current instance of `Buttons`, you are saying whenever `btn1` or `btn2` are clicked, you won't them to pass on the event to the current instance of `Buttons`.
+By setting the ActionListener of `btn1` and `btn2` to `this` i.e. the current instance of `Buttons`, you are saying whenever `btn1` or `btn2` are clicked, you want them to pass on the event to the current instance of `Buttons`.
 The `e` variable stores information about the event. `getSource()` will return the button that was pressed.

 Finally, the `setText()` method on the label allows you to dynamically change the text.